joshbuker/joshbuker.github.io/_posts/2025-11-20-how-to-install-nixos.md

 ### Step 1: Create the repo

 From [GitHub](https://github.com) (or your own preferred remote hosting Git service such as [GitLab](https://gitlab.com) or [Gittea](https://about.gitea.com/)), create a new repository.
-If you prefer, I have a template that you can use to get started: [github.com/joshbuker/nixos-pop-shell-template](https://github.com/joshbuker/nixos-pop-shell-template)^[Click on "Use this template" → "Create a new repository"]
+If you prefer, I have a template that you can use to get started: [github.com/joshbuker/nixos-pop-shell-template](https://github.com/joshbuker/nixos-pop-shell-template)[^2]

+[^2]: Click on "Use this template" → "Create a new repository"

 ### Step 2: Clone the repo